aragon/hack/docs/getting-started.md

 aragon run
 ```

 Congrats you have just created a DAO!
-It’s running on your local network and as soon as it's ready it will open in your browser!
+It’s running on your local network and as soon as it's ready it will open in your browser at [localhost:3000](http://localhost:3000)!

 ## Next steps